 Due to the COVID-19 pandemic, the focus shifted towards providing tools and workflows to tackle analyses of COVID-related data in an open and reproducible way.
 The WorkflowHub was accelerated by 6 months and released early to provide a registry for COVID-19 workflows.
 In collaboration with the global Galaxy community, workflows have been made available on public Galaxy instances worldwide.

 Our Training Open Calls offer funding to support training activities and provides expertise and guidance to help awardees organise successful and impactful training.
 Examples of funded projects are training and mentoring for Open Life Science Ambassadors, COVID-19 modelling, and cross-cluster training on modelling workflows with FATES for improving climate models.

 A collection of 100 diverse data resources (each containing thousands of datasets) following FAIR principles, produced by EOSC-Life partners.

-To support the global effort to tackle the coronavirus pandemic, Life Sciences Research Infrastructures (LS RIs) are prioritising COVID-19 research, as detailed in the actions below.
+To support the global effort to tackle the coronavirus pandemic, the Life Sciences Research Infrastructures (LS RIs) involved in EOSC-Life have been prioritising COVID-19 research, as detailed in the actions below.
 The benefits of using established Research Infrastructures are clear: they are ready and able to provide expert advice and resources to meet a variety of research needs.
 Although in-person visits to facilities may be restricted, many infrastructure services are still available via remote access and, where possible, the cost of access will be minimised or waived.